 The Next Chapter

 December 2018 marked the next big change for All Things Anime.
-After much deliberation, we had decided to rename to community to Tsukei.
+After much deliberation, we had decided to rename the community to Tsukei.
 We wanted a name that would not restrict us to one genre, but would instead allow us to cover a wider breadth of topics.
 The simplicity of the name also makes it much more appealing.

 While the future is uncertain, Tsukei will continue to exist for many more years to come.
 We have so many ideas planned (which we won’t reveal quite yet) and I hope that all of you can continue to follow Tsukei on its journey.